Call Today! Free Immediate Response (818) 781-1570

 Examples of Reasonable Suspicion to Stop

-Police must generally record and recall specific observable driver actions or omissions to justify their traffic stop to investigate DUI crime.
+Police must generally record and recall specific observable driver actions or omissions to justify their traffic stops and investigate DUI crimes.

-Lawful police stop on reasonable suspicion tend to follow these and similar patterns:
+Lawful police stops on reasonable suspicion tend to follow these and similar patterns:

 • lane violations, especially repeated wandering or weaving across lines;